Opinion: Critical journalists routinely threatened in Pakistan | DW | 19.08.2020

 Read more: Pakistan's new internet laws tighten control over social media

-I sat up, removed my blindfolds and hood and saw I was alone on a dark street.
+I sat up, removed my blindfold and hood and saw I was alone on a dark street.
 I walked towards the main road nearby where traffic was visible.

 I was told that the national and international media and political groups reacted to my kidnapping in an unprecedented way.
 The public pressure may have been too much for my cowardly abductors.